Climate Resilient Lands Strategy

-Sonoma County’s Climate Action and Resiliency Division and Agricultural Preservation and Open Space District have collaborated to create the Sonoma County Climate Resilient Lands Strategy, a document designed to provide structure and guidance to climate-related efforts throughout the county, with a focus on natural and working lands.
+Sonoma County’s Climate Action and Resiliency Division and Agricultural Preservation and Open Space District have collaborated to create the Sonoma County Climate Resilient Lands Strategy, a document designed to provide structure and guidance for climate-related efforts, with a focus on natural and working lands.
 The Strategy was approved by the Board of Supervisors on September 13, 2022.
-Below are current versions of the Strategy and an Overview and Critical Concepts document, which offers a summary of the full strategy alongside key excerpts.
-The Overview and Critical Concepts document has also been translated into Spanish.
+The full Lands Strategy publication is available by clicking on the link below.
+An overview of the Strategy is also available in both English and Spanish:

 - Climate Resilient Lands Strategy (full)